-• For Projects serving both Elderly and non-Elderly populations, points are not cumulative and are limited to the lowest score by population.
+For Projects serving both Elderly and non-Elderly populations, points are not cumulative and are limited to the lowest score by population.
+Award points for certain features in properties serving older adults:

-• This state does not award specific points for providing affordable senior housing.
+This state does not award specific points for providing affordable senior housing.